angular/angular/aio/content/guide/architecture.md

 A service class definition is immediately preceded by the `@Injectable()` decorator.
 The decorator provides the metadata that allows other providers to be **injected** as dependencies into your class.

- *Dependency injection* (DI) lets you keep your component classes lean and efficient.
+ *Dependency injection* (DI) lets you keep your component classes lean by splitting the code into smaller cohesive chunks.
  They don't fetch data from the server, validate user input, or log directly to the console; they delegate such tasks to services.

 <div class="alert is-helpful">